 Robbins originally planned to write a story about a star-crossed romance between a Jewish girl and Catholic boy on New York’s Upper East Side.
-Bernstein and Laurents changed his mind when Puerto Rican and American gang violence began to figure in the news.
+Bernstein and Laurents changed his mind when Puerto Rican and Anglo-American gang violence began to figure in the news.

 Robbins visited a high school dance in a Puerto Rican neighbourhood of New York to get real-life inspiration for his choreography

 Robbins wouldn’t let the original Jets and Sharks casts mix, to help create real tension on set.
 They rehearsed in different rooms and weren’t allowed to eat lunch together.

 Chita Rivera, who played Anita on Broadway, and dancer Tony Mordente, who was a Jet, actually got married and had a child!
 (And that was in spite of Robbins’ ban on Shark-Jet socialising).

 Robbins decided not to kill off Maria after composer Richard Rodgers told him: “She’s dead already, after this all happens to her.”